-Your career with a literature degree
+Your career with an English degree

 Literature and writing students at MUM are thoughtful, knowledgeable, and well-read, and they have outstanding writing and speaking skills.
 These are abilities that employers look for.

 Our graduates have pursued careers as editors, copywriters, and journalists, while others have gone on to graduate school in education, literature, and creative writing at schools such as Columbia, San Francisco State, and the University of Iowa.
 Still others have gone into a wide range of other careers.

 • Jennie Rothenberg Gritz: BA in literature, MA in journalism, UC Berkeley.
 Jennie is a senior editor at the Atlantic Monthly where her responsibilities include overseeing production of the online edition of the magazine and its special features, editing TheAtlantic.com's National channel, and creating original videos for the website.

 • Donna Schill: BA in Media and Communications with an emphasis creative writing, MA in journalism, University of Iowa.
 Donna works as a freelance writer for the Cedar Rapids Gazette and as a reporter for the Iowa Center for Public Affairs Journalism.
 Her articles have covered topics such as solar power, AIDS, and the safety of carnival rides.

 • Theo Malekin: BA in literature, PhD from the University of Glasgow’s Center for Literature, Theology and the Arts.
 He teaches at the University of Illinois as visiting faculty.
 He is the author of Strindberg and the Quest for Sacred Theatre published by Amsterdam & New York: Rodopi, in 2010.